← Back to Library

 In the Later Heaven arrangement (King Wen), each trigram occupies a compass direction.
 Feng Shui practitioners overlay this octagonal map onto floor plans to analyze energy flow:

 • South (☲ Fire / Li) — Fame, reputation, and visibility.
-Enhance with lighting, red tones, and triangular shapes.
+Often represented with lighting, red tones, and triangular shapes.

-• North (☵ Water / Kan) — Career and life path.
-Activate with water features, dark colors, and flowing shapes.
+• North (☵ Water / Kan) — Work and life path.
+Often represented with water features, dark colors, and flowing shapes.

-• East (☳ Thunder / Zhen) — Family, health, and new beginnings.
-Nourish with green plants and wooden elements.
+• East (☳ Thunder / Zhen) — Family, vitality, and new beginnings.
+Often represented with green plants and wooden elements.

 • West (☱ Lake / Dui) — Children, creativity, and joy.
-Stimulate with metallic objects and white/pastel tones.
+Often represented with metallic objects and white/pastel tones.

 TrigramNameNatureElementFamilyDirectionBody